sharathvutpala/Openresty-CaseStudy/README.md

 * Installed terraform in my local machine
 * Installed awscli
 * Configured the aws credentials for launching the EC2 instance
-* Created a keypair to connect to the EC2 Instance
+* Created a keypair "openresty" to connect to the EC2 Instance

 ```
 $ aws configure